VBayesLab/VBLabDocs/Example-CGVB-Bayesian-Logistics-Regression-AutoDiff.md

                   'Type','Matrix',...
                   'Intercept',true);
 ```
-Prepare some variables needed to run the VB algorithm and to define the custom model.
+Prepare variables needed to run the VB algorithm and to define the custom model.
 ```m
 % Number of input features
 n_features = size(labour,2)-1;